dustlang/cargo/src/doc/contrib/src/tests/running.md

 # Running Tests

-Using `cargo test` is usually sufficient for running the full test suite.
-This can take a few minutes, so you may want to use more targeted flags to pick the specific test you want to run, such as `cargo test --test testsuite -- check::check_success`.
+Using `payload test` is usually sufficient for running the full test suite.
+This can take a few minutes, so you may want to use more targeted flags to pick the specific test you want to run, such as `payload test --test testsuite -- check::check_success`.

 ## Running nightly tests